stappit/stappit.github.io/posts/miut_ultra_2017.md

 ### Curral das Freiras ➡️ Pico Ruivo (10.8km, 1370m+, 290m-, 2:56)

 This section was by far the most stunning and beautiful.
 Climb, gel, water, repeat, [Moon Hooch](https://www.youtube.com/watch?v=wwBhxBBa7tE)ing all the way to the top.
-The mountains are epic and it feels almost godlike as you pass through che clouds to the peak.
-Only occassionallyl did the dense white fog give way to offer a dizzying glimpse at the sheer cliffs.
+The mountains are epic and it feels almost godlike as you pass through the clouds to the peak.
+Only occassionally did the dense white fog give way to offer a dizzying glimpse at the sheer cliffs.

 ![Beautiful Mountains](../images/miut_ultra_2017_mordor.jpg)